zhag-devops/cv/cv_zhuravlev_en.md

 > As the first system administrator in our small company at the time, I was able to create a DevOps department around the middle of 2018.
 This department consisted of five DevOps engineers and two system administrators.

-During my time as the head of the DevOps department at B2broker LTD, I was tasked with a number of responsibilities
+During my time as the head of the DevOps department at B2broker LTD, I was tasked with various responsibilities

 #### Tasks and responsibilities: